The Circular Economy

 After 2 years of researching, I finally took the leap and purchased an Electric Vehicle (EV).

-In doing my research I noticed car reviews were always asking about the EV’s battery at the end of its life.
+In doing my research I noticed car reviews were consistently asked about the EV’s battery at the end of its life.

 In short, a recent survey conducted by Accenture found:

-- that, most importantly, 83% of respondents said its important or extremely important for companies to design a product that is meant to be reused or recycled.
+- 83% of respondents said its important or extremely important for companies to design a product that is meant to be reused or recycled.

-- likewise, a further 72% of respondents said they’re currently buying more environmentally friendly products than they were five years ago.
+- 72% of respondents said they’re currently buying more environmentally friendly products than they were five years ago.

 What does this mean for Reverse logistics?